-With Gordon Gee on the outs, buddy, let's just say I haven't been this jacked up since the United States got the drop on Osama bin Laden, sent a squad of trained goons into his house, vacated his skull and entombed that SOB's corpse in an unmarked grave at the bottom of the sea.
+With Gordon Gee on the outs, let's just say I haven't been this jacked up since the United States got the drop on Osama bin Laden, sent a squad of trained goons into his compound, vacated his skull, and entombed that SOB's corpse in an unmarked grave at the bottom of the sea.

-Does Gordon Gee deserve the same fate as Osama bin Laden?
-When I stand back and objectively look at the criticism laid at the feet of Ohio State's disgraced leader, it's a question which no longer seems ludicrous as it once did.
+Does Gordon Gee deserve the same fate as bin Laden?
+When objectively looking at the criticism against Ohio State's disgraced leader, it's not a ludicrous question.

-On June 1st, the clouds parted, and from the sky, clad in gold armor and on a chariot of fire, rode Rick Pitino to answer my prayers.
-This upstanding Man of God socked Gee right in his smirking kisser, calling Gee a "pompous ass" and saying he was "really boiled" by the remarks.
-When Gee later apologized, Pitino questioned the sincerity of the apology and said "the board made him do it."
-Jesus would be so proud!
+The clouds parted on June 1st.
+From the sky, clad in gold armor and on a chariot of fire, rode Rick Pitino to answer my prayers.
+This upstanding Man of God socked Gee in his smirking kisser, calling him a "pompous ass" and saying he was "really boiled" by the remarks.

-People say God works in mysterious ways, and what is more mysterious than sending a sociopathic serial adulterer who paid for his mistress' abortions to the defense of the Catholic Church?
-Part of me thinks Pitino's actions may have been more damaging to the Louisville/Catholic brands than Gee's flippant remarks, but I am not God, and unlike Rick Pitino, I would never claim to speak for Him.
+People say God works in mysterious ways, and what is more mysterious than sending a sociopathic serial adulterer who paid for his mistress' abortion to the defense of the Catholic Church?

 Is this any concern to Forde?
-Hell no, because when you have two-ton brass boulders masquerading as testicles like Pat Forde, no contextualizing facts are of a concern to your self-righteous agenda.
+Hell no, because when you have two-ton brass boulders masquerading as testicles, no contextualizing is a concern to your self-righteous agenda.

 In many ways, Gee clearly was a successful university leader.
 The most obvious was his ability to fundraise, helping transform the Ohio State campus and several others he led.